 British Silver Assay Marks: A Comprehensive Guide

 Whether youre a collector of antique silver or just curious about the history of silverware, understanding British silver assay marks is essential.
-This guide will explain what the marks mean and how to identify them.
+This comprehensive guide will explain what the marks mean, their historical significance, and how to identify them with confidence.

 What Are British Silver Assay Marks?

 British silver assay marks are symbols stamped onto silver items to indicate that the item has been independently tested and verified as containing a certain level of silver.
-The marks were first introduced in the 1300s and are still used today.
-The marks can be used to identify the origin, date and maker of the item.
+The marks were first introduced in the 1300s and represent the worlds oldest form of consumer protection.
+These hallmarks are still used today and can be used to identify the origin, date, and maker of the item.

 Types of Assay Marks